haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

   </figure>
   <br>
   <center>
-  <i>Tyrosine 37 and Lysine 46 are shown in red, while the neighboring surface-exposed residues (defined as passive) are depicted in orange.</i>
+  <i style="font-size: 1.2em;">Tyrosine 37 and Lysine 46 are shown in red, while the neighboring surface-exposed residues (defined as passive) are depicted in orange.</i>
   </center>
 </details>